-It was a long few days back home; the entire crew lost weight and Haise developed a kidney infection.
-In the hours before splashdown, the now exhausted crew powered up Odyssey (which had essentially been in a cold soak for days, and could have shorted out if they were unlucky).
-Then, they prepared for splashdown, not knowing if the explosion had damaged the heat shield.
+It was a long few days back home; the entire crew lost weight, and Haise developed a kidney infection.
+In the hours before splashdown, the exhausted crew powered up Odyssey (which had essentially been in a cold soak for days, and could have shorted out if they were unlucky).
+They prepared for splashdown, not knowing if the explosion had damaged the heat shield.
 [Video: What If Apollo 13 Failed to Return Home?]

 Lovell, Haise and Swigert returned safely to the Pacific Ocean on April 17.
 The spacecraft design was reconfigured with better wires and an extra tank, and subsequent missions did not face the same problem.

 Numerous design changes were made to the Apollo service module and command module on subsequent missions in the Apollo program.
 According to former mission controller Sy Liebergot on the website collectSPACE, these changes included:

 - Another cryo oxygen tank that could be isolated to only supply the crew.

 - Removing all cryo tank fans and wiring.